Deseret CWMU Antlerless Elk

 If you are a Utah resident, you can obtain a Deseret CWMU Antlerless Elk (Cow Elk) permit by applying through the public drawing.
 If you are a NON-RESIDENT, you cannot apply for a CWMU permit through the public drawing.
 To learn more about Utah's CWMU program, click HERE.

-If you have any additional questions, use the form below to contact the operator.
+If you have questions beyond the hunt details and hunting rules, use the form below to contact the operator.
 The Deseret CWMU does not sell private antlerless elk tags to residents or non-residents.
 All the Deseret CWMU antlerless elk tags are state-drawn only.
 Please do not inquire about private tags, landowner tags, trespass fees, etc.

 If you draw the Deseret CWMU antlerless elk tag, the Deseret CWMU operator will contact you by mid to late July with detailed instructions on the steps we need you to take.